10 DIY T-shirt and sign ideas for back-to-school

 First Day signs

 Don’t forget about that first day of school sign!
-Here is a quick easy design.
+Here is a quick and easy First Day of School sign.
 If you use removable vinyl, you can reuse the sign again and again (and in my case, again and again for my five kids) for different grades.

 Remember all the special things from each grade using this design from Ginger Snap Crafts.

-There are signs specifically for virtual schooling too, like this design.
+There are signs specifically for virtual schooling too, like this Back to School-ish Distance Learning sign.

 Game On t-shirt tutorial